Koala conservation: Modern threats

 Droughts also affect the koala's well-being.
 For example, a severe drought in 1980 caused many Eucalyptus trees to lose their leaves.
 Subsequently, 63% of the population in southwestern Queensland died, especially young animals that were excluded from prime feeding sites by older, dominant koalas, and recovery of the population was slow.
 Later, this population declined from an estimated mean population of 59,000 in 1995 to 11,600 in 2009, a reduction attributed largely to hotter and drier conditions resulting from droughts in most years between 2002 and 2007.
 According to Australian environment minister Sussan Ley, the 2019–20 Australian bushfire season, and especially fires in NSW, resulted in the death of up to 8,400 koalas (30% of the local population) on New South Wales's mid-north coast.

+The ability of koalas to withstand increasing temperatures associated with climate change is a growing concern for conservation efforts and has prompted research into how to monitor koalas' body temperature at a distance.
+A team of scientists devised a non-invasive method to determine koala temperature using a thermal camera and thermal imaging software tools.
+The scientists found that the eyes of koalas yielded the most consistent temperature recordings of all body parts but were the most difficult structure to record.

 Rescue and rehabilitation

 Injured koalas are often taken to wildlife hospitals and rehabilitation centres.
 In a 30-year retrospective study performed at a New South Wales koala rehabilitation centre, trauma (usually resulting from a motor vehicle accident or dog attack) was found to be the most frequent cause of admission, followed by symptoms of Chlamydia infection.

 Wildlife caretakers are issued special permits, but must release the animals back into the wild when they are either well enough or, in the case of joeys, old enough.
 As with most native animals, the koala cannot legally be kept as a pet in Australia or anywhere else.
 One virtually unknown risk to koalas is that of water in the lungs (aspiration pneumonia), which can happen when drinking water from a bottle, as seen in numerous viral videos of well-meaning, but uninformed, people giving thirsty koalas water bottles to drink.
 The safer way to provide a koala drinking water is via a bowl, cup, helmet or hat from which the koala can lap up the water it needs.